FLASHBACK FRIDAY: THE CAN-AM MX-2 WAS THE DOMINATE BIKE OF 1974

 Motocross had been gaining popularity in the late 1960’s, and by the mid 1970’s manufacturing dirt bikes was a thriving market.
 While European bikes had dominated the market, Japanese manufacturers were entering the offroad arena and making huge strides while doing it.
 In 1971 Bombardier Recreational Products entered the market under the Can-Am brand.
 The engines for the machines were built by another Bombardier subsidy, Rotax (based in Austria).
 After two years of testing and adjusting with the help of 1964-65 World Champion, Jeff Smith, production started in 1973.

 The mid 1970’s are often considered the golden years of motocross, and for brands like Can-Am they were.
-While they were initially noticed for their wins, they could not keep up with Japanese manufacturers.
-By 1985 the brand was phased out by the parent company.
-They are back now as an ATV manufacturer.
+While they were initially noticed for their motocross wins, they could not keep up with Japanese manufacturers.
+By 1985 the motorcycle line and brand name was phased out by the parent company.
+They came back a few years later as an ATV and watercraft manufacturer.

 Comments are closed.